Boethius: Veneration

 Boethius was regarded as a Christian martyr by those who lived in succeeding centuries after his death.
-Currently, he is recognized as a saint and martyr for the Catholic faith.
+Currently, he is recognized as a saint and martyr for the Christian faith.
 He is included within the Roman Martyrology, though to Watkins "his status as martyr is dubious".
 His cult is held in Pavia, where Boethius' status as a saint was confirmed in 1883, and in the Church of Santa Maria in Portico in Rome.
-His feast day is 23 October.
+His feast day is 23 October, provided by some as a date for his death.
 In the current Martyrologium Romanum, his feast is still restricted to that diocese.
-Pope Benedict XVI explained the relevance of Boethius to modern day Christians by linking his teachings to an understanding of Providence.
-He is also venerated in the Eastern Orthodox Church.
+Pope Benedict XVI explained the relevance of Boethius to modern-day Christians by linking his teachings to an understanding of Providence.

 In popular culture

 In Dante's Divine Comedy, the spirit of Boethius is pointed out by Saint Thomas Aquinas and is mentioned further in the poem.

 In the novel A Confederacy of Dunces by John Kennedy Toole, Boethius is the favorite philosopher of the main character, Ignatius J. Reilly.
 The "Boethian Wheel" is a theme throughout the book, which won the Pulitzer Prize for Fiction in 1981.

-C.S.
-Lewis references Boethius in chapter 27 of the Screwtape Letters.
+C. S. Lewis references Boethius in chapter 27 of the Screwtape Letters.

 Boethius also appears in the 2002 film 24 Hour Party People where he is played by Christopher Eccleston.

 In 1976, a lunar crater was named in honor of Boethius.

 The title of Alain de Botton's book, The Consolations of Philosophy, is derived from Boethius' Consolation.

 A codex of Boethius' The Consolation of Philosophy is the focus of The Late Scholar, a Lord Peter Wimsey novel by Jill Paton Walsh.

+In the video game Genshin Impact, the song "Metres of Boethius" plays within the Sea of Bygone Eras, where the sunken civilization of Remuria once worshipped the Grand Symphony.